jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

     - Ambiguity
         - Overloading
             - Being able to reference things with the same name
-            - The thing being referenced dependent of the referers place...
+            - The thing being referenced dependent of the referrers place...
         - Hiding names:
             - one name takes precedence over another.
             - Accessing a hidden name.